All-College Basketball Classic

-The size, sponsorship, and success of the tournament varied over the years, shrinking to four teams in 1981.
+The size, sponsorship, and success of the tournament varied over the years, and it shrank to four teams in 1981.
 In 1999 it had what one report called "one of its worst fields ever" with three small college programs along with Oklahoma.
 The last traditionally-formatted tournament was played in 2000, with Oklahoma beating SMU 79–78 in the title game.
-Beginning in 2001, the event switched to a "classic" format, with a pre-determined schedule and no title game.
+Beginning in 2001, the event switched to a showcase format, with a pre-determined schedule and no title game.
 In 2013 the event included women's basketball for the first time, presenting a doubleheader featuring the Oklahoma State men's and women's teams each playing a game against an out-of-state foe.